Home Contingencies to Consider Before You Buy

 Home contingencies are vital to protect against unfavorable circumstances, such as the buyer's failure to get home insurance before the closing date.
 Many standard home purchase contracts contain conditions that either party must meet before the transaction closes.
 These conditions are real estate contingencies.

 Many homebuyers make contingent offers on their future home.
 They can leave the purchase agreement if the contingencies aren't met.
 This reduces some of the risks in buying a home.
 Think of home contingencies as part of your due diligence as you navigate the housing market.

 This article will explore a few common real estate contingencies both parties should consider during the homebuying process.

 Types of Home Contingencies

 Almost all home sale contracts contain a mortgage contingency.
-The buyer, must be able to secure a home loan from a lender or other source of financing to purchase the house.
-This contingency may place a period of time between signing and closing in which the buyer must secure this funding.
-However, this is not to say that you, the buyer, have no choice in what mortgage lender to accept.
-You can demand that the contract is contingent upon you getting a loan of a rate of a certain amount or below, or the sale will not go through.
+Mortgage contingencies require the buyer to secure a home loan from a lender or other source of financing.
+This contingency may place a period of time between signing and closing to secure this funding.

-The title contingency is important for you as the buyer.
-This contingency will allow you to leave the contract if the seller of the home cannot prove that he or she has valid legal title to the property that is for sale.
-Generally, you want a clear or "unencumbered" title to the property free of any liens.
+The title contingency is essential for you as the buyer.
+This contingency allows you to leave the contract if the home seller cannot prove they have legal title to the property.
+As the buyer, you want an "unencumbered" title to the property free of any liens.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help